robojumper/steam_workshop_discord/README.md

 For each channel, if the channel has no recorded mods, those mods are listed as recorded.
 Otherwise, the new mods are filtered, and author+mod information is requested.
 Using mod and author information, a message is assembled, which is then posted to each channel that needs it.
 Only upon a successful (HTTP 204) request, the mod is recorded as posted.

+## Compatibility policy

+New versions of this script may break compatibility with previous deployments.
+For updates to running deployments, the author recommends configuring the new deployment without a `known_mods` file, running the old version one final time, then running the new deployment once immediately.
+As of the current version, the script will never post mods to a channel if the channel hasn't been recorded in `known_mods`, so there will be no duplicate posts.

 ## License